EuroIntervention 2022;17:1300-1309. DOI: 10.4244/EIJ-D-21-00205

-Background: MAC is commonly found in patients affected with MR and it’s associated with high morbidity, mortality and worse cardiac surgical outcomes.
-Transcatheter edge-to-edge repair could be an alternative treatment although with little evidence in this population.
+Background: MAC is commonly found in patients affected with MR, and it is associated with high morbidity, mortality and worse cardiac surgical outcomes.
+Transcatheter edge-to-edge repair could be an alternative treatment, although there is little evidence in this population.

-Methods: We analyzed outcomes of 61 suitable patients affected with severe MR and moderate-or-severe MAC (“MAC” group) and 791 patients with no-or-mild MAC (“NoMAC” group) treated with MitraClip.
+Methods: We analysed the outcomes of 61 suitable patients affected with severe MR and moderate or severe MAC (the “MAC” group) and 791 patients with no or mild MAC (the “NoMAC” group) treated with the MitraClip device.

-Conclusions: MitraClip in selected patients with moderate-or-severe MAC is safe, feasible and achieves good clinical and echocardiographic results at one-year follow-up.
+Conclusions: MitraClip use in selected patients with moderate or severe MAC is safe, feasible and achieves good clinical and echocardiographic results at one-year follow-up.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com